 - Compensation adjust: Ground input (Both Pots to GND).
 Measure output voltage.
 Set gain pot to max output voltage (around center point).
 Close Jumper JMP1.
 Adjust TR4 to zero output

 - Apply input voltage signal 5Vpp.
 Set input pot to max.
 Set gain pot to max.
-Choose linear response.Set TR2 to equal input and ouput (Use oszi.).
+Choose linear response.Set TR2 to equal input and output (Use osci.).

 - Apply input voltage signal 5Vpp.
 Set input pot to max.
 Set gain pot to zero.
 Choose logarithm response.
-Adjust TR5 to adjust signal to zero (Use oszi):
+Adjust TR5 to adjust signal to zero (Use osci):

 None.
 You might want to select the LM13700 for best performance.
 They differ quite a lot from chip to chip.